March 24, 2026

 Progress That Took Time

 By the end of the first quarter this year, a meaningful shift had taken place.
-Rachel was admitted into the second grade and earned grades that showed significant improvement.
+Rachel was admitted into the second grade earned grades that showed significant improvement.
 More importantly, her engagement changed.
 She began participating more consistently in lessons and showed greater willingness to learn.

 This progress did not happen overnight.
 It was the result of steady, holistic support — educational adjustments, emotional care, and consistent encouragement working together.